-(4) Recording demand devices shall conform to the in service requirements of ANSI C12.1-2008, available as noted in Appendix B.
+(4) Recording demand devices shall conform to the in service requirements of ANSI C12.1-2001.

 (g) To determine the accuracy of electronic indicating demand devices, each utility shall conduct a test at a load and time interval that will result in a demand reading with resolution sufficient to determine that the reading is within plus or minus 2% of the average load applied to the meter during the test.

-For shipments of new self-contained single phase or network demand meter purchases, the utility shall only be required to test a sample of meters, consistent with 305.01(e)(2), to verify the demand related programming values are correct and that demand calculations are performed correctly.
+(h) For new self-contained single phase or network demand meter purchases, the utility shall test a sample of meters consisting of no less than 5% of the meters from each pallet of new meters received in a shipment to verify that the demand related programming values are correct and that the demand calculations perform correctly.

-(h) A utility shall test all motors used to maintain a timing cycle in a mechanical indicating demand device to insure they are running at the proper speed, where such timing cycle directly affects meter registration.
+(hi) A utility shall test all motors used to maintain a timing cycle in a mechanical indicating demand device to insure they are running at the proper speed, where such timing cycle directly affects meter registration.